canonical/jenkins-k8s-operator/src-docs/state.py.md

 ---

 ## <kbd>class</kbd> `CharmStateBaseError`
-Represents error with charm state.
+Represents an error with charm state.